 The CISA certification is an internationally recognised one awarded by Information Systems Audit and Control Association (ISACA).
 The IT infrastructure for bigger organisations is a rapidly-growing area with almost every industry dependent on it.
 There is a growing demand for professionals who are expected to monitor the information technology and the business systems and processes of any organisation.
 This certification helps provides you the required skill and knowledge in this area.

 After clearing the CISA exam, you need to fulfil the work experience eligibility inorder to qualify for the certification.
 This includes five years IT audit experience or you may avail waivers on the basis of some alternate work experience.
 You have a five years time after the passing date to meet this work experience criteria.

-The CISA certification exam is held thrice a year-as of now in June, September and December.
-It’s a four hour exam with 200 multiple choice questions.
+The CISA certification exam is held in three windows, each year – February to May, June to September, and October to January.
+It’s a four hour exam with 150 multiple choice questions.

 The scope of work of an IT auditor includes a variety of tasks including performing thorough audits of the company’s information technology, managing information security, keeping systems updated and also keeping a tab on whether the IT operations are in compliance with the various regulatory standards.